Typhoon Man-yi (2007)

-Typhoon Man-yi, known in the Philippines as Typhoon Bebeng, was a powerful tropical cyclone that battered Japan as a weakening typhoon and became the second super typhoon of the 2007 Pacific typhoon season, just after Yutu.
+Typhoon Man-yi, known in the Philippines as Super Typhoon Bebeng, was a powerful tropical cyclone that battered Japan as a weakening typhoon and became the second super typhoon of the 2007 Pacific typhoon season, just after Yutu.
 The fourth named storm and the third typhoon of this season, Man-yi formed from a monsoon trough near the Philippines on July 5.
 The disturbance gradually organized and on 12:00 UTC on July 27, the JTWC issued a TCFA for the developing system.
 Under favorable conditions, the disturbance rapidly organized to a tropical storm, with the JMA naming it Man-yi.
 As it entered the Philippine Area of Responsibility on July 11, the storm explosively organized on the Philippine Sea, before passing near Okinawa on 13:00 UTC on the next day.
 Man-yi began to weaken on July 13 due to increasingly unfavorable conditions, before scraping southern Japan on the night of the same day.
 Due to the deteriorating conditions of the typhoon, the JMA and the JTWC downgraded the system to a tropical storm, before issuing their final warning as it became extratropical on July 15.

 As a result of the typhoon, a Chinese vessel sank about 600 kilometers northwest of Guam, killing three of its crew members and leaving seven others missing.
 An 11-year-old boy was feared to be dead after he was swept away by a fast-moving river while trying to pick up a ball.
-Total damages from the typhoon were unknown.
+Total damages of the typhoon was almost US$500 million.